checklist/checklist-support/docs/checklists/table-view.md

 * click on the Trash button to delete an option
 * click on the + Add Option button to add a new option
 * drag and drop an option to reorder it
-* click on the color section of an Optin to get the color picker:
+* click on the color section of an Option to get the color picker:

 ![](/assets/images/checklists/checklist-types-option-color-picker.png)